gregpalmr/alluxio-spark-eks/alluxio/README.md

      - Alluxio master node pods:
           -  4 CPU cores
           - 24 GB of Java Heap and 10 GB of direct memory
-          -  2 300 GB (unformatted) NVMe persistent volumes for cache storage (see: "quota: 270GB,270GB")
+          -  2 300 GB (unformatted) NVMe volumes for metadata storage
      - Alluxio worker node pods:
           -  8 CPU cores
           - 32 GB of Java Heap and 10 GB of direct memory
-          -  2 600 GB (unformatted) NVMe persistent volumes for cache storage (see: "quota: 547GB,547GB")
+          -  2 600 GB (unformatted) NVMe volumes for cache storage
 - If you don't want to install Alluxio on all the EKS nodes, you can define a toleration that will cause Alluxio pods not to get scheduled on specific nodes.
 Change PUT_YOUR_TOLERATION_KEY_HERE and PUT_YOUR_TOLERATION_VALUE_HERE, and uncomment that section.

 Use your favorite editor to modify the Alluxio-helm-values.yaml file: